Upcoming Programs

 $30.00

 We’re often told to “write what we know.”
 But what does that actually mean, and how do you do it?
-Join award-winning author and VCFA faculty member Evan Griffiths for this 90-minute workshop that explores using our own lives as wells of inspiration for fiction with the goal of forging strong personal connections to our stories.
+Join award-winning author and VCFA faculty member Evan Griffith for this 90-minute workshop that explores using our own lives as wells of inspiration for fiction with the goal of forging strong personal connections to our stories.
 Through generative exercises, we’ll experiment with concrete aspects of our memories (e.g., adapting place-based memories into fictional setting descriptions—a world-building hack!)
 AND the more abstract aspects (e.g., fictionalizing a moment of intense feeling from childhood in order to imbue a scene with emotional resonance).
 You’ll come away with techniques you can revisit again and again.

 Workshop will be recorded.